metajungle/jungletasks/README.md

 # Jungletasks

-A simple tasks web application.
+A simple Web application for keeping track of tasks.

-This application is implementing using, supports and uses, the following technologies:
+This application is implemented using, supports and uses, the following technologies:

 * The [Django][ref-django] Web Framework
 * The [Bootstrap][ref-bootstrap] Web front-end framework